Online Business Loans: How to Secure This Type of Financing

 The Downsides of Cash Advances:

 - Total costs can be higher than traditional financing options.

 Accounts receivable financing is like a cash advance in that you aren’t receiving a loan, but instead selling an asset.
-In this case, you’ll sell invoices in exchange for financing.
+In this case, you’ll sell invoices in exchange for additional working capital.